-Song of the Pipa, one of 10 scroll paintings by Yao Yuxin.
+Song of the Pipa, one of 10 scroll paintings by Yao Yuxin

-About 30 years ago when I was working as in Singapore's then newly-launched Business Times, I wrote a weekly column on Chinese culture and literary stuff to pad the Monday edition was used to be rather thin in news reports because not much business went on over the weekend.
-One of my earliest pieces was an English translation of the Song of the Pipa.
-Since then, I have worked and reworked the English phrases but still find it impossible to convey correctly all the naunced thoughts of the original.
+About 30 years ago when I was working in Singapore’s then newly-launched Business Times daily, I wrote a weekly column on Chinese culture and literary stuff to pad the Monday edition that used to be rather thin in news reports because little commercial activity went on over the weekend.
+One of my earliest pieces was an attempt to translate the Song of the Pipa which my mother used to recite to me.
+Even today, I could still hear in my head her voice running through the lines of this sweet poem.

 Introduction

-On inquiry, I learnt that the player used to be a sing-song girl from the Capital who was now married to a merchant.
+On inquiry, I learnt that the player used to be a singer from the Capital who was now married to a merchant.
 I invited her to my boat to play for us.
 She also related to us her story and unhappiness.
-Since my departure from the Capital I had not felt sad; but since that night, I began to feel the weight of my exile.
-So, I wrote this poem in 612 words:

 By the head water of the Hsin-yang River